RiziqSusanto/brik-fe/README.md

 Ini adalah repository Front-End untuk [BRIK](https://brik.id/) Code Challenge.

 # Getting Started
+>**Note**: Once the back-end is ready and running, the account credentials for logging in are:

+>email: john@example.com

+>password: password

+Or you can create your account via the register feature :D
 ## Step 1: Installation

 First, install all the packages